To help you set up your experiments, here’s a little practical exercise.

 To set up this distribution, we click on the padlock of the original to unlock the changes, then click on the percentage to the right and indicate 50.
 We enter the number 25 for each variation.

-8. Associate a goal
+7. Associate a goal

-By default, only the “Engagement” goal is set (this goal is reached if the visitor has visited other pages after the landing page).
-However, in step 4, we created a click tracking, which is then displayed as an option in the list of goals.
+In step 4, we created a click tracking, which is then displayed as an option in the list of goals.
 We will select it by clicking on the corresponding line.
 It becomes the main goal of our experiment.

-In continuing to finalize the experiment, we now access its summary.
 It’s now time to check that everything is ok:

 - Traffic is allocated 50/50 between our two variations and the original one;

-- The “returning-visitors” segment is targeted;
+- The returning-visitors segment is targeted;

 - The Kameleoon reporting tool is selected;